Skin school, Skincare

 Although I’d love to go into the biochemical details of how Centella has these effects, I will spare you!
 I’ll instead say that it is mainly due to the anti-inflammatory and antioxidant effects of the compounds found in Centella – which reduce skin redness (erythema), decrease trans-epidermal water loss, and allow the skin to return to optimal pH after exposure to irritants.

-In other words – if you have sensitive skin that gets irritated easily, a Centella product could help to calm and soothe your skin while reducing redness!
+In other words, if you have sensitive skin that gets irritated easily, a Centella product could help calm and soothe your skin while reducing redness!

 Anti-aging Benefits of Centella Asiatica